chapter-three/applenews/README.md

 1. Download this module and its dependencies in the [usual manner](https://www.drupal.org/documentation/install/modules-themes):
     -   [Libraries](https://www.drupal.org/project/libraries)
     -   [Entity](https://www.drupal.org/project/entity)
-2. Next, [Download and install the Apple News library](https://github.com/chapter-three/AppleNews/archive/0.2.2.zip) into your libraries folder.
+2. Next, [Download and install the Apple News library (version 0.2.3)](https://github.com/chapter-three/AppleNews/archive/0.2.3.zip) into your libraries folder.
 If you do not have a sites/all/libraries folder, please create it before downloading **Note: The AppleNews library is currently gated in a private repo.
 This download may not be accessible unless you have access to the private repository**
 3. [Download and install the PHP Curl Class library (version 4.6.8)](https://github.com/php-curl-class/php-curl-class/archive/4.6.8.tar.gz) into your libraries folder. **Note: Must be version 4.6.8, not higher or lower.**
 4. After the libraries are downloaded, you should see directories matching the following setups (You may need to rename the folders you just downloaded to match):

     ```shell
-    sites/all/libraries/AppleNews
+    sites/all/libraries/AppleNews/[files start here]
-    sites/all/libraries/php-curl-class
+    sites/all/libraries/php-curl-class/[files start here]
     ```
 5. Visit `admin/modules` and enable the Apple News module.
 This will enable the Libraries module and the Entities module, as well as any other additional dependencies.